Are You Waiting for Someone to Tell You That You Belong?

 Then we waited.

 An entire summer went by.
-I committed to SMU and made peace with the idea of auditioning when I arrived and possibly sitting out my first year — not dancing, just waiting.
+I committed to SMU and made peace with the idea of auditioning when I arrived and possibly sitting out my first year, not dancing, just waiting.
+(Imagine the reverse butterfly effect if I'd had brain surgery in that reality too, without having taken advantage of every day my body was still working.)

 It was the SMU Dance Division.

-I had originally applied to be a minor because of all the chaos.
-They were asking me to be the nineteenth member of the freshman class.
+I'd applied as a minor because the audition chaos had made "major" feel out of reach.
+They were calling to ask me to be the nineteenth member of the freshman class.

 As a major.